programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 ### Configure search and browse experience
-Search and browse functions also be configured.
+Search and browse functions can also be configured.
 If you add a new metadata field to your item page, you will also need to add it to the `config-search.csv` file in the `_data` folder to make it searchable.
 To make the `browse_link` work for the new field, you must also add it to the `config-browse.csv` in the same `_data` folder.

 Depending on your site goals and audience, you might want to add further customization.
 To learn about what more you can do, visit the [CollectionBuilder customization documentation](https://perma.cc/598E-GN25).